pnuehrenberg/vassi/docs/source/4_import_data.rst

     print(trajectory_2.sort().interpolate() == trajectory.sort().interpolate(0.5))

 .. hint::
-    You can also set the :code:`timestep` parameter of the configuration object globally.
-If no configuration is passed when initializing trajectories, the global configuration from :code:`vassi.config.cfg` is used.
+    You can also set the :attr:`~vassi.config.cfg.timestep` parameter of the configuration object globally.
+If no configuration is passed when initializing trajectories, the global configuration :attr:`~vassi.config.cfg` from :mod:`~vassi.config` is used.

 2. Creating groups
 ------------------

-The :code:`Trajectory` class is the fundamental data structure to hold individual trajectory data.
+The :class:`~vassi.data_structures.trajectory.Trajectory` class is the fundamental data structure to hold individual trajectory data.
 The *vassi* package provides additional classes to represent groups of multiple animals.
-Depending on whether you want to score individual or social behavior (specified via the :code:`target` parameter), a :code:`Group` consists of either :code:`Individual` or :code:`Dyad` objects.
-Both are initialized with :code:`Trajectory` objects:
+Depending on whether you want to score individual or social behavior (specified via the :code:`target` parameter), a :class:`~vassi.dataset.types.group.Group` consists of either :class:`~vassi.dataset.types.individual.Individual` or :class:`~vassi.dataset.types.dyad.Dyad` objects.
+Both are initialized with :class:`~vassi.data_structures.trajectory.Trajectory` objects:

 .. jupyter-execute::